The 2017 Art Show will be held October 6 -8, 2017.

 Rain or shine, the St James Court Art Show™ is free and open to the general public.
 To ensure everyone’s experience remains safe and enjoyable, all attendees must adhere to the art show’s rules and safety guidelines.

-- Political candidates are asked to keep their “hawking” to a minimum
+- Political candidates are asked to keep their “hawking” to a minimum.
+No stickers please.

 First Aid and Security at the Art Show